Vol. 12, No. 02

 Tell Us What You Think!

 HealthWatch Wisconsin Update readers, we want to hear from you!
-What do you think of the format?
+What do you think of our newsletter?
+The subject matter?
+The format?
 How do you find the material on the HealthWatch Wisconsin Training Site?
-Do you have any topics you'd like to see or questions you want answered.
+Do you have any topics you'd like to see or questions you want answered?
 Please email HealthWatch and let us know!

 HealthWatch Wisconsin is a project of ABC for Health, Inc.